apache/geode/Geode-Internal-Architecture.md

 # Logging and Statistics

-Geode has its own framework for logging.
-You can get an instance of the logger from the geode cache, using cache.getLoggerI18n.
+Geode uses log4j2 for logging.
+To get a logger add a static logger field to your class

+    private static final Logger logger = LogService.getLogger();

 Geode also has a framework for recording statistics. see [engbestpractices:Adding Stats Basics] for how to add new statistics.